hadamjoo/react-clock/README.md

 This project was toy project making a clock with state management.

+branch

-using a useState without specific state management tool
+- useState (not using state management library)

-such as mobx, redux, context api, recoil
+- recoil
+- context api
+- redux
+- mobx

 ## Available Scripts